mghro/rad-collision/RayStation/README.md

 - Raystation version 8B or higher
 - 3D model of your nozzle and couch (optional) as STL files

-For first attempts, you can use the open-source files stored in SlicerRT: https://github.com/SlicerRt/SlicerRT/tree/master/RoomsEyeView/TreatmentMachineModels
+For first attempts, you can use the open-source STL files stored in SlicerRT: https://github.com/SlicerRt/SlicerRT/tree/master/RoomsEyeView/TreatmentMachineModels

 How to use